software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 git checkout <name-of-my-branch>
 ```

-Next, create a Markdown file to the `documentation` folder which is named after you GitHub username (for example `kaltsoon.md`).
-Add some text to the file and save it.
-Check the status with `git status` command, add the changes with the `git add` command and create a commit with the `git commit` command.
+Next, make some small change for the project, for example by changing a button text or color in a Thymeleaf template or changing a variable name in a method.
+If there's some small code or user interface improvement you have in mind, this is the time to do it.
+Once you have made the change, check the status with `git status` command, add the changes with the `git add` command and create a commit with the `git commit` command.
+Feel free to do multiple commits if needed.

 Then let's switch back to the main branch with the `git checkout main` command.
-If we check the contents of `documentation` folder, we don't see our file there.
-That's because these changes _only exist in our other branch_.
+If we check for the changes we made in the other branch, we see that they are no longer present.
+That's because the commits we made _only exist in our other branch_.

 Let's switch back to our branch with the `git checkout` command.
-Change the contents of your file in the `documentation` folder and create one more commit.
 Then, push the changes to GitHub with the `git push` command.
 We get the following error message:

 ```bash
 fatal: The current branch kaltsoon has no upstream branch.